 + yourself and for all in need (remembering especially those on our prayer list).

-+ God’s blessing, wisdom, and guidance for our congregational financial secretary, Dave Fields.
++ God’s blessing, wisdom, and guidance for our congregation’s Board of Elders.

-+ the Evangelical Lutheran Church of Lithuania, for God’s blessing, guidance, and provision.
++ the Lutheran Church - Canada, for God’s blessing, guidance, and provision.

-+ God’s blessing, wisdom, and guidance for our Synodical President, Matthew Harrison.
++ God’s blessing, wisdom, and provision for our Synod’s Soldiers of the Cross program.